 HEN SHOULD I APPLY?
-New students should submit the FAFSA and the CSS Financial Aid Profile by March 13th (or within 2 weeks after acceptance, whichever is later if you are an entering student).
-The deadline for returning students is March 31st.
-No awards will be made to continuing students whose application materials are not complete.
+New students should submit the FAFSA and the CSS Financial Aid Profile by March 11th (or within 2 weeks after acceptance, whichever is later if you are an entering student).
+The deadline for returning students is April 15th.
+No financial aid offers will be made to continuing students whose application materials are not complete.

-APPLICATION MATERIALS - Please keep copies of completed materials.
+Please keep copies of completed materials.